 Cornell's MPA Program Was the Perfect Fit for Me — Here's Why

-Mauricio Cortes graduated from CIPA in May of 2017 with a concentration in Public and Nonprofit Management.
-He is now employed by the US Department of State where he serves as a Program Analyst and Veterans Innovation Partnership Fellow.
+Mauricio Cortes graduated from the MPA Program in May of 2017 with a concentration in Public and Nonprofit Management.
+He is now employed by the US Department of Labor, where he serves as a Labor Attaché in the Mexico City metropolitan area.

 He's here to tell us about getting an MPA, why an MPA was worth it, and what his future career goals are!